 There is plenty of free on street parking on Hugh Lane, but please park considerately, the lane is narrow in places so please only park on the left hand side of the road (facing up hill).

 The village of Bradwell is often overlooked in favour of its more popular neighbours of Castleton and Hope, but in our opinion, Bradwell is one of the true hidden gems of the Peak District.
-Step off the main road and you will be greeted with lots of pretty little lanes and streets to wander around, look out for those nestled on the banks of Bradwell Brook and here you will also find a lovely park and childrens play area.
+Step off the main road and you will be greeted with lots of pretty little lanes and streets to wander around, look out for those nestled on the banks of Bradwell Brook and here you will also find a lovely park and children’s play area.
 Bradwell has three good pubs and a great restaurant all within walking distance.
-There is also a village shop, bakery and fish and chip shop all around the corner from the cottage.
+There is also a village shop and bakery.

 The prominent hill that dominates the immediate skyline is known as Rebellion Knoll and there is a great walk from the village up onto the hill, its steep but the view at the top is worth the effort.
 From the top you can head on out to Abney Moor (look out for the hang gliders) or wander back down Bradwell Edge and into the village.